 With that in mind, let’s compare the program descriptions and curriculum offerings for both programs at American University:

 Course Description: MS in Healthcare Management

-The program consists of 36 credit hours taken over a two-year period, of approved graduate coursework that includes required courses specific to the healthcare industry.
+The program consists of 30 credit hours taken over a 20-month period, of approved graduate coursework that includes required courses specific to the healthcare industry.
 The online Master’s in Healthcare Management program prepares you for a leadership career in this complex and ever-evolving field.
 Those looking to enter mid-to senior-level healthcare management positions, independent healthcare consulting, or healthcare policy analyst and advisor positions, will be well-prepared upon graduation to step into these roles with confidence.

 American University’s Master’s in Healthcare Management curriculum is specifically aligned with the Association of University Programs in Health Administration (AUPHA), Commission on Accreditation of Healthcare Management Education (CAHME) and Healthcare Leadership Alliance (HLA) standards.

 Course Description: MBA (with/without healthcare concentration or other specialty)

 The program consists of 49 credit hours taken over a two-year period and approved graduate coursework that includes required courses comprised of business core courses, a capstone course, global practicum, advanced professional skills, and electives.
 The full-time MBA program is delivered on-campus or online, and prepares students for managerial careers through teaching functional business knowledge, applied learning through experiential projects, skill-building in analytics, and a global practicum.
 The program increases understanding of the interrelationships of private and public institutions including healthcare, building critical knowledge and leadership skills to tackle today’s business challenges.
 The full-time MBA program contains within its required curriculum the business perspectives and core areas required by the Association to Advance Collegiate Schools of Business (AACSB).